gaganchandan/goto-lang/README.md

 # goto-lang
-A simple programming language with only GOTO statements for control flow.
+`goto-lang` is a simple programming language with only GOTO statements for control flow and a small set of instructions.